medialab/xan/README.md

     - add(x, y, *n) -> number
         Add two or more numbers.

+    - argmax(numbers, labels?) -> any
+        Return the index or label of the largest number in the list.

+    - argmin(numbers, labels?) -> any
+        Return the index or label of the smallest number in the list.

     - ceil(x) -> number
         Return the smallest integer greater than or equal to x.